randall/trafficserver/doc/admin-guide/logging/examples.en.rst

              escape sequences.
 The escape sequence is a percentage sign followed by the ASCII code number of the replaced character in hex.
-8   caun     The username of the authenticated client.
-A hyphen (``-``)
-             means that no authentication was required.
-9   phr/shn  The proxy hierarchy route.
+8   phr/shn  The proxy hierarchy route.
 The route |TS| used to retrieve the
              object.
-10  psct     The proxy response content type.
+9   psct     The proxy response content type.
 The object content type taken
              from the |TS| response header.
 === ======== ==================================================================